William Jones (philologist): Encounter with Anquetil-Duperron

-In Europe a discussion as to the authenticity of the first translation of the Avesta scriptures arose.
+In Europe, a discussion as to the authenticity of the first translation of the Avesta scriptures arose.
 It was the first evidence of an Indo-European language as old as Sanskrit to be translated into a modern European language.
-It was suggested that the so-called Zend-Avesta was not the genuine work of the prophet Zoroaster, but was a recent forgery.
+It was suggested that the so-called Zend-Avesta was not the genuine work of the prophet Zoroaster but was a recent forgery.
 Foremost among the detractors, it is to be regretted, was the distinguished (though young) orientalist William Jones.
 He claimed, in a letter published in French (1771), that the translator Anquetil-Duperron had been duped, that the Parsis of Surat had palmed off upon him a conglomeration of worthless fabrications and absurdities.
 In England, Jones was supported by Richardson and Sir John Chardin; in Germany, by Meiners.
 Anquetil-Duperron was labelled an impostor who had invented his own script to support his claim.
 This debate was not settled for almost a century.

 Chess poem

 In 1763, at the age of 17, Jones wrote the poem Caissa in English, based on a 658-line poem called "Scacchia, Ludus" published in 1527 by Marco Girolamo Vida, giving a mythical origin of chess that has become well known in the chess world.

-In the poem the nymph Caissa initially repels the advances of Mars, the god of war.
+In the poem, the nymph Caissa initially repels the advances of Mars, the god of war.
 Spurned, Mars seeks the aid of the god of sport, who creates the game of chess as a gift for Mars to win Caissa's favour.
 Mars wins her over with the game.

-Caissa has since been characterised as the "goddess" of chess, her name being used in several contexts in modern chess playing.
+Caissa has since been referred to as the "goddess" of chess, and her name is used in several contexts in modern chess playing.

 An Elegiac Poem

-Maurice, Thomas.
-(1754-1824), published An Elegiac Poem in 1795; full title: An Elegiac and Historical Poem: Sacred to the Memory and Virtues of the Honourable Sir William Jones.
+Thomas Maurice (1754–1824) published An Elegiac Poem in 1795; full title: An Elegiac and Historical Poem: Sacred to the Memory and Virtues of the Honourable Sir William Jones.
 Containing a Retrospective Survey of the Progress of Science, and the Mohammedan Conquests in Asia.